 Smart and charming romancer that Angelo is.
 Isn’t he?
 The flags were flying, the crowds were cheering, “pan di Tonio-Tony’s bread.”
 This as Angelo the wealthy nobleman from Milan, and Serafina, from just outside the grand city of Milan were married in the chapel nearby.

-With the weekend blizzard on these east coast parts at hand, 30 inches of snow in my neck of the woods, it rather provided the opportunity for a leisurely breakfast, and with some Panettone on hand, I remembered my friend, Debbie from Texas, sharing with me on New Year’s Day that she prepared Panettone French Toast with her extras, which of course, I thought was a splendid idea.
-It is.
+With the weekend blizzard on these east coast parts at hand, 30 inches of snow in my neck of the woods, it rather provided the opportunity for a leisurely breakfast, and with some Panettone on hand, I remembered my friend, Debbie from Texas, sharing with me on New Year’s Day that she prepared Panettone French Toast with her extras which of course, is a splendid idea.

 - 8 slices Bauducco Panettone with candied fruits and Sun-Made raisins, crust removed all around and cut approximately 1/2 inch thick